daenawesome/CSE-210_Works/final/Foundation3/Inheritance with Event Planning.md

 The provided program is an event management system that allows users to store and manage different types of events.
 It demonstrates the use of inheritance in object-oriented programming.

-Here's an explanation of the program's components and how inheritance is used:
+Here's an explanation of the modified program's components and how inheritance is used:

 1. Address Class:
    - This class represents the address details of an event.
 It has properties for street, city, state, and country.